-The Shift Commander will ensure procedures are in place to address the suicide attempt, death or serious injury of any juvenile held at the Spokane Police Department.
+The Patrol Bureau Commander will ensure procedures are in place to address the suicide attempt, death or serious injury of any juvenile held at the Spokane Police Department.
 The procedures will address:

-- A. Immediate notification of the on-duty supervisor, Chief of Police and Investigation Bureau supervisor. - B. Notification of the parent, guardian or person standing in loco parentis, of the juvenile. - C. Notification of the appropriate prosecutor. - D. Notification of the City Attorney. - E. Evidence preservation.
+- A. Immediate request for emergency medical assistance if appropriate. - B. Immediate notification of the on-duty supervisor, Chief of Police and Investigation Bureau supervisor. - C. Notification of the parent, guardian or person standing in loco parentis, of the juvenile. - D. Notification of the appropriate prosecutor. - E. Notification of the City Attorney. - F. Notification of the Medical Examiner. - G. Notification of the juvenile court. - H. Evidence preservation.